 Concern here is that the base umpire is aware of illegal pitch responsibilities.
 Because the base umpire has the side view on the points (first and third base), means the base umpire is responsible for any action behind and in front of the pitching plate.
-Feet on and off the pitching plate, front and back, as well as the crow hop.
+Feet on the rubber, front and back, as well as the crow hop.
 It requires a delayed dead ball signal.
 Allow the play to continue and rule accordingly.
 Again, look under plate mechanics, for the violation and penalty enforcement.